gogins/csound-extended/README.md

 RAWWAVE_PATH=/home/mkg/stk/rawwaves
 ```

-If csound.node fails to build, you may need to add the NPM bin directory to
+If csound.node fails to build, you may also need to add the NPM bin directory to
 your PATH variable so that CMake can find node-gyp.

 Change to your csound-extended repository and execute `fresh-build-linux.sh`,